Genovese basil is the most common variety of basil grown by both commercial and home microgreen growers.

 Add water to the watering tray, a quarter of an inch works at first.
 Set the planting tray in the water and allow it to absorb the water from below.

-Watering from the bottom keeps the leaves and stems dry, eliminating the possibility of damping off disease and stopping soil from splashing up on the plants.
+Watering from the bottom keeps the leaves and stems dry, eliminating the possibility of damping off disease and stopping soil from splashing on the plants.

-The first time you water you may have to add more water because the majority of the soil in the tray is dry.
-Afterward, you won't need to add as much water.
+The first time you water, you may have to add more water because the majority of the soil in the tray is dry.
+Afterward, you won’t need to add as much water.

 Every other day check the weight of the tray to see if it needs water.
 The need will depend on the humidity and amount of air moving across the tray.